Community-Based Care Transition Programs

 “Community-Based Care Transitions Programs leverage community-based organizations to help Medicare patients navigate the obstacles they face to recovery.
 They all have the same goal—to reduce 30-day hospital readmission rates by 20%.
 While their work is encouraging, we need to know what models of transition care actually improve the health and readmissions outcomes of patients.”

 Healthcare is costly.
 Thankfully, medical insurance helps to ease the burden.
-But if you’re disabled, over 65, or if you have a pre-existing health condition, finding affordable health insurance can be a daunting task.
+But if you have a disability, are over 65, or if you have a pre-existing health condition, finding affordable health insurance can be a daunting task.

-In 1965, the U.S. government responded to this challenge by establishing the Medicare program, which offers health insurance for elderly (65+) and disabled Americans.
+In 1965, the U.S. government responded to this challenge by establishing the Medicare program, which offers health insurance for Americans who are over 65 or have a disability.
 Today, over 17% of Americans rely on Medicare.
 That’s 56 million people.
 And while Medicare reduces healthcare costs significantly, beneficiaries are still required to pay $1,300 for each hospital stay and 20% of the bills they incur for physician care.